PLEASE NOTE: We have substantially changed the guidelines and process for awards nominations. Please remember to read through the description below.

 Nominations may be submitted by deans, directors, department/program heads, executive, promotion or award committees, or individual faculty members.
 If you plan to re-nominate a competitor from a prior year, please contact Pat McCune to arrange for activation of the online dossier.

 An interdisciplinary selection committee comprised of distinguished senior faculty from a range of schools and colleges reviews all nominations and recommends those who should receive awards to President Coleman for her approval.
-The award(s) will be presented formally on the occasion of the Henry Russel Lecture in March 2014.
+The award(s) will be publicly announced and formally presented on the occasion of the Henry Russel Lecture in March 2015.